Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: Ringdown profiles

-In the left panel of Fig~(\ref{f9}) we have plotted the ringdown profiles for different values of the NC parameter \( \theta \).
-For small values of \(\theta\), the waveform exhibits the standard features of quasinormal ringing: an initial burst followed by a damped oscillatory phase and then change to a late-time tail.
-As \(\theta\) increases from zero to larger values in range (\ref{ran}), the system initially exhibits a slight enhancement in damping; that is, the perturbations decay more compared to the commutative case.
-However, beyond a certain value of \(\theta\), the damping rate begins to decrease, and the decay of the field slows down.
-Most notably, for \(\theta = 0.24\), the logarithmic amplitude grows exponentially at late times, signaling a transition to an unstable regime.
-This behavior suggests that the damping rate is not monotonic with respect to \(\theta\), and there exists a critical threshold beyond which the non-commutative deformation leads to instability in the scalar evolution.
-To further illustrate the onset of instability at large values of \(\theta\), we present the effective potential \(V(r)\) for different \(\theta\) in the right panel of Fig~\ref{f9}.
-As evident from the plot, increasing \(\theta\) leads to the development of a progressively deeper negative well in the potential.
-For sufficiently large \(\theta\), this well becomes deep enough to support bound states with negative energy, which signals the presence of an unstable mode.
+In the left panel of Fig.~(\ref{f9}), we plot the ringdown profiles for different values of the NC parameter $\theta$ in the scalar model.
+For small values of $\theta$, the waveform exhibits the standard features of quasi-normal ringing: an initial burst, followed by a damped oscillatory phase, and then a transition to a late-time tail.
+As $\theta$ increases upto values denoted by (\ref{ran}), the system initially shows a slight enhancement in damping, but beyond a certain value of $\theta$, the damping rate begins to decrease, and the decay process is quenched.
+In particular, for $\theta = 0.24$, the logarithmic amplitude grows exponentially at late times, signaling a transition to an unstable regime.
+This behavior indicates that the damping rate is non-monotonic in $\theta$, and there exists a critical value beyond which the NC deformation triggers instability in the scalar evolution.

-A similar kind of instability has also emerged for large values of the coupling constant \(\zeta\).
-As shown in Fig.~(\ref{f10}a), for small and moderate values of the coupling, the profile exhibits the typical exponentially decaying oscillations expected from stable QNMs.
-However, as \(\zeta\) increases the damping rate diminishes, and eventually the amplitude begins to grow with time -- a clear signal of instability.
+To further illustrate the onset of instability at large $\theta$, we present the effective potential $V(r)$ for different $\theta$ in the right panel of Fig.~(\ref{f7}).
+As is evident from the plot, increasing $\theta$ leads to the development of a progressively deeper negative well in the potential.
+For sufficiently large $\theta$, this well becomes deep enough to support bound states with negative energy, which signals the presence of an unstable mode.

-To gain insight into this transition, we examine the effective potential \(V(r)\) in the right panel.
-One observes that increasing \(\zeta\) progressively deepens a negative-valued well near the horizon.
-For sufficiently large \(\zeta\), the potential acquires an increasingly deep and wide gap.
-Such a structure is capable of supporting a bound state with negative energy, which directly leads to the exponentially growing mode observed in the time evolution.
-This figure thus emphasizes how the coupling \(\zeta\) not only affects the damping rate but also qualitatively alters the potential landscape, ultimately triggering a dynamical instability.
+A similar instability emerges for large values of the coupling constant $\zeta$.
+As shown in Fig.~(\ref{f8}a), for small and moderate values of $\zeta$, the ringdown profile exhibits the typical exponentially decaying oscillations as characteristic of stable QNMs.
+However, as $\zeta$ increases, the damping rate diminishes, and eventually the amplitude begins to grow with time -- a clear signature of instability.
+To gain insight into this transition, we examine the effective potential $V(r)$ in the right panel.
+One observes that increasing $\zeta$ progressively deepens a negative-valued well near the horizon.